 Please note: Whether or not a student intended to commit academic misconduct is not relevant for a finding of guilt.
 Hurried or careless submission of assignments does not excuse students from responsibility for verifying the academic integrity of their work before submitting it.
-Students who are in any doubt as to whether an action on their part could be construed as an academic offence should consult with the course instructor.
+Students who are in any doubt as to whether an action on their part could be construed as an academic offence should consult with a faculty member or faculty advisor.